 A money market portfolio is not a bank deposit account.
-The price of a participatory interest is a marked-16 - to-market value.
+The price of a participatory interest is a marked-16 - Amontey market portroll is not a bank depost account.
+The price of a participatory interest is a marketto-market value.
 The total return to the investor is made up of interest received and any gain or loss made on any particular instrument, in most cases the return will merely have an effect of increasing or decreasing the daily yield.
 In the case of abnormal losses it can have the effect of reducing the capital value of the portfolio.
-Excessive withdrawals from a money market portfolio may place the portfolio under liquidity pressure and in such circumstances a process of ring-fencing of withdrawal instructions - and managed pay-outs over time may be followed.
+Excessive withdrawals from a money market portfolio may place the portfolio under liquidity pressure and in such circumstances a process of ring-fencing of withdrawal instructions and managed pascuts ever time may be followed. - and managed pay-outs over time may be followed.